|

 A. International Sea Freight Bill of Lading.
 The title of goods transported from the USA.

 B. Commercial Invoice or Valued Packing List.
-A complete description of the commodity shipping from the U.S.
+A complete description of the commodity.

-ADDITIONAL SHIPPING DOCUMENTS DEPENDING ON COMMODITY AND COUNTRY OF DESTINATION
+ADDITIONAL PAPERWORK DEPENDING ON THE COMMODITY AND THE COUNTRY OF DESTINATION

 C. Supplemental Packing List to a commercial invoice.
 Specifies pieces, weights, and packing type.